 We’ve discussed how easy each builder is to use, which leads on nicely to our next comparison – just how flexible is each platform with its design tools?
 In other words, which platform gives you the most creative control?

 A small issue is that you can’t search for a specific industry theme – instead, you’ll need to scroll through each category to find the perfect one.
 You won’t be able to preview what each template looks like on a mobile or tablet, either.
 Also, in our testing, we found that Weebly’s mobile responsive themes had poor formatting and that’s a big SEO issue with more people browsing via mobile.

 GoDaddy uses ADI to help design your website.
 It asks a few questions about what type of website you need – a portfolio, business etc – and then gives you a website that’s ready to go.
 GoDaddy’s themes are also far more mobile responsive than that of Weebly’s.

 After this, you have some level of creative control, but it’s limited.
 You can edit the theme and update text boxes, but that’s about it.
 Overall, GoDaddy and its ADI are for people looking to get online quickly, rather than design lovers – it’s not quite as design conscious as Wix or Squarespace, for example.

 A good website builder needs to offer more than just a smooth design experience – it should also provide a bunch of handy features, apps, and tools to streamline your website or online store.
 So, which platform has the bigger and better toolbox?

 In our testing, Weebly came out as the best value for money for building an online store.
 Its clear interface via Square Online’s ecommerce editor makes it easy to start selling online, but it lacks big data tools like managing stock inventory.
 Overall, it’s for small businesses who want an easy and enjoyable user journey.

 Thanks to its ADI, GoDaddy is the quickest way of building an online store.
-However, it doesn’t let you sell digital products, and most of its ecommerce features lack the quality and depth found on other platforms.
+Although you can now sell digital products, most of its ecommerce features still lack the quality and depth found on other platforms.